Dr. A. P. J. Abdul Kalam Technical University, Lucknow

 Dr. A.P.J.
-Abdul Kalam Technical University (AKTU), before 2015 as the Uttar Pradesh Technical University (UPTU), is a public collegiate university in Lucknow, Uttar Pradesh, India.
+Abdul Kalam Technical University (AKTU), before 2015 known as the Uttar Pradesh Technical University (UPTU), is a public collegiate university in Lucknow, Uttar Pradesh, India.
 It was established as the Uttar Pradesh Technical University through the Government of Uttar Pradesh on 8 May 2000.
 To reduce workload and to ensure proper management, the university was bifurcated into separate universities, Gautam Buddh Technical University (GBTU) and Mahamaya Technical University (MTU), with effect from 1 May 2010.
 In 2013, as a new government came into power, the university was formed again by combining the two on 5 January 2013.

 It is an affiliating university, with approximately 800 colleges affiliated to it.
 The university was earlier on the IET Lucknow campus.
 Now it is in its newly inaugurated campus in Jankipuram, Lucknow.
 Additionally, the university had a Centre and Regional Office in Noida, Uttar Pradesh.

 History

 Dr. A.P.J.
-Abdul Kalam Technical University, Lucknow formerly Uttar Pradesh Technical University (UPTU), was established by the government of Uttar Pradesh on 8 May 2000 (Act No. 1248 (2)XVII-V-I-I-19-2000 Uttar Pradesh Adhiniyam Sankhya 23 of 2000).
+Abdul Kalam Technical University, Lucknow formerly known as Uttar Pradesh Technical University (UPTU), was established by the government of Uttar Pradesh on 8 May 2000 (Act No. 1248 (2)XVII-V-I-I-19-2000 Uttar Pradesh Adhiniyam Sankhya 23 of 2000).
 Under the University Act, 'Technical Education' includes programmes of education, research, and training in engineering, technology, architecture, town planning, pharmacy, applied arts and crafts, and such other programmes and areas that the central government may declare by notification in the Gazette in consultation with All India Council for Technical Education (AICTE).

 The university was bifurcated into the Mahamaya Technical University and Gautam Buddha Technical University as of 1 May 2010 for better management of education in the state.
 On 1 May 2013, the Uttar Pradesh government decided to merge GBTU and MTU to bring back the original form of UPTU.
-On 31 October 2013, GBTU and MTU merged back to UPTU, the university with the maximum number of colleges affiliated to it, in India.
+On 31 October 2013, GBTU (Gautam Buddha Technical University, Lucknow) and MTU (Mahamaya Technical University, Noida) merged back to with old name UPTU (Uttar Pradesh Technical University, Lucknow), the university with the maximum number of colleges affiliated to it, in India.
 On 18 September 2015, the university was officially renamed as Dr. A.P.J.
 Abdul Kalam Technical University.

-In February 2023, Alok Kumar Rai was appointed the vice-chancellor (additional charge) of the university.